 - Activate your milk by adding lemon juice to it and let it sit for 5 minutes.

 - To another bowl, add the flour/cocoa mixture, sugar, baking powder, baking soda, and salt.
-Or add to a strainer to use one bowl.
+Or add to a strainer to use one bowl.1 ½ cups all-purpose flour or GF flour, ½ cup unsweetened cocoa powder, 1 cup organic cane sugar, 1 teaspoon baking powder, 1 teaspoon baking soda, ½ teaspoon salt

 - Combine the dry and wet mixtures, and mix until combined, but don't overmix.

-- Pour the batter evenly into prepared cake pans.
+- Add coffee if using.
+Pour the batter evenly into prepared cake pans.1 tablespoon coffee

 - Bake 2 (6 inch round) cakes for 30 minutes.
 Bake 1 (8-inch square) pan for 35 minutes.
 Bake cupcakes for 18 minutes.
 Or until tester comes out clean for all of them.